 “We had a small number of cases where students had abused the policy.
 Continually having a few extra days to prepare for an exam would give them a clear advantage over their classmates,” says Chris Dudley, Vice Chancellor for Administration & Student Affairs.

 Before requesting an extension, students need to keep in mind that they have to involve their Academic Advisor, adhere to a timeline, and provide documentation to support the request.
 Each student is allowed five extensions in a year.

 Important guidelines include:

-A mandatory meeting with the student’s Academic Adviser must take place a minimum of 4 days before the exam to discuss a mitigation plan.
+A mandatory meeting with the student’s Academic Advisor must take place a minimum of 4 days before the exam to discuss a mitigation plan.

-For quizzes, first timers without an Academic Adviser may use the “skipped quiz” option (see #4 below) and must meet with an Adviser as soon as possible to discuss the situation that led to the extension and to discuss mitigation strategies.
+For quizzes, first timers without an Academic Advisor may use the “skipped quiz” option (see #4 below) and must meet with an Advisor as soon as possible to discuss the situation that led to the extension and to discuss mitigation strategies.

 Fill out the online form; provide complete supplementary documentation – doctor’s note, supervisor’s note, OUM support ticket and/or Proctortrack ticket.